Sarvesh-Dixit-dev/ZoraxDots/README.md

 | Super + S                   | special workspace                |
 | Super + shift + S           | move tabs to special workspaces  |

+**For more detail keybinds or to edit keybinds You can do in hypr/binds.conf file**